 There are some crimes that carry mandatory minimum sentences when they are carried out in Pennsylvania.
 This means that the judge is required to sentence you to a certain number of years in prison if you are convicted of one of those crimes.
 Aggravating or mitigating factors are not allowed to be considered in these cases.How can a Lawyer Help?

 Don’t delay the hiring of a criminal attorney if you or your loved ones are charged with one of these crimes.
 An attorney can explain everything to you in detail, guide you, prepare an effective defense, and look for factors that can reduce your sentence to some extent.
-Contact Logue Law to get in touch with an expert Pittsburgh Criminal Lawyer.
+Contact Logue Law Group to get in touch with an expert Pittsburgh Criminal Defense Lawyer.
 Call us today at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.Pennsylvania Offense Classes and Gravity Scores

 You can find definitions and descriptions of offense classes and gravity scores in The Pennsylvania Criminal Code under Title 204, Chapter 303.